l2beat/l2beat/packages/backend/discovery/deri/arbitrum/diffHistory.md

-# Diff at Mon, 08 Jan 2024 12:38:09 GMT:
+# Diff at Mon, 08 Jan 2024 15:22:41 GMT:

 - author: Luca Donno (<donnoh99@gmail.com>)
 - comparing to: master@3ee3c075ee99707d8392a73b092ed24eeb24866f block: 159392469
-- current block number: 168339235
+- current block number: 168378561

 ## Description

-Provide description of changes.
-This section will be preserved.
+Executors and stake escrow contracts have been updated.
+At this point we're not displaying any info yet (ts is empty).

 ## Watched changes